Of serials – and cereals

 What does this all have to do with “cereals?”
 Well, I guess it’s about sowing wild oats.
 I should really look up the origin of the term, but I’m sure it has something to do with “invasive species,” or “strengthening the common stock” with a rogue gene or two…or four.
 That is, of course, after a lot wild and indiscriminate sexual activity, before one becomes a marrier.

-I am tempted to list here all the songs, I know, whose lyrics pine for the long grasses of summer, and the wanton fields of gold.
+I am tempted to list here all the songs, I know, whose lyrics pine for the long grasses of summer in wanton fields of gold.
+Then again Stevie Nicks is still performing – “Lay me down in the tall grass and let me do my stuff.”
+So maybe it’s never too late to be merrier or a marrier

 Scroll to Top